howonlee/mertonon/docs/roadmap.md

 - Implement norm layer op in normal net and write about how the norm layer op is cool and good
 - Auditing FE
+- Theory of value
+- Theory of inequality
+- Theory of class
 - Toposort of Mertonon nodes
-- Weight cardinality UX scaling - how to display 'possibility' of 100, 1000, etc weights?
+- Weight high-cardinality UX scaling - how to display 'possibility' of 100, 1000, etc weights?
 - Try again on FE tests
 - CI/CD again
 - Cut postpostprealpha, sponsor more newsletters